Relintai/pandemonium_engine_docs/tutorials/ui/bbcode_in_richtextlabel.rst

 Custom BBCode tags and text effects
 -----------------------------------

-You can extend the `class_RichTextEffect` resource type to create your own custom BBCode tags.
-You begin by extending the `class_RichTextEffect` resource type.
+You can extend the `RichTextEffect` resource type to create your own custom BBCode tags.
+You begin by extending the `RichTextEffect` resource type.
 Add the ``tool`` prefix to your GDScript file if you wish to have these custom effects run within the editor itself.
 The RichTextLabel does not need to have a script attached, nor does it need to be running in ``tool`` mode.
 The new effect will be activable in